redpesk-core/afb-cmake-modules/docs/dev_guide/3_advanced_usage.md

  own purpose because platform doesn't provide it.
 - **BINDING-CONFIG**: Any files used as configuration by your binding.

-Two optionnals **LABELS** are available to define which resources are your tests
+Optional **LABELS** are available to define which resources type your test materials are:
-materials:

 - **TEST-CONFIG**: JSON configuration files that will be used by the afb-test binding to know how to execute tests.
 - **TEST-DATA**: Resources used to test your binding.
 It is at least your test plan and also could be fixtures and any needed files by your tests.
 These files will appear in a separate test widget.
+- **TEST-PLUGIN**: Shared library are meant to be used as a binding plugin.
+A binding would load it as a plugin to extend its functionalities.
+It should be named with a special extension that you choose with SUFFIX cmake target property or it'd be **.ctlso** by default.
+- **TEST-HTDOCS**: Root directory of a web app.
+This target has to build its directory and put its files in the ${CMAKE_CURRENT_BINARY_DIR}/${TARGET_NAME}
+- **TEST-EXECUTABLE**: Entry point of your application executed by the AGL Application Framework
+- **TEST-LIBRARY**: An external 3rd party library bundled with the binding for its own use in case of platform doesn't provide it.

-Here is a mapping between LABELS and directories where files will be puted in the widget:
+Here is a mapping between LABELS and directories where files will be placed in the widget:

 - **EXECUTABLE** : \<wgtrootdir\>/bin